IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

 We offer the possiblity to apply the lens distortion correction either to the video or to the 3D rendering.
 In the first case we undistort the video, and in the second case we distort the 3D rendering.
-Undistorting the video is more common and easier, but in the field of surgery with laparoscopic or endoscopic videos, it may be preferable or even mandatory to keep to not alter the video image.
-That's why we also propose the second option.
+Undistorting the video is more common and easier, but in the field of surgery with laparoscopic or endoscopic videos, it may be preferable or even mandatory to not alter the video image.
+This is why we give both options.

-We can use the same service ``::videoCalibration::SDistortion`` for both cases.
+We can use the same ``::videoCalibration::SDistortion`` service for both cases.
 Here is the configuration used in the tutorial to undistort the video:

 .. code-block:: xml